 - Legal Process: Litigation Drafting

-My area of interest is transactional law, particularly: Real Estate, Franchise & Hospitality Law.
+My area of interest is transactional law, particularly: Real Estate, Franchise & Hospitality, Trusts and Estate Planning, and Corporate law.

 During my second semester, Spring 2016, I had the privilege of working as a Legal Intern at the Law Office of Neil L. Weinreb in the Blackstone building in downtown Jacksonville.

-It was illuminating to work with Neil and Charlie Truncale, as well as the paralegals at the firm, each of which provided wonderful insights into the goings on of a general practice.
+It was illuminating to work with Neil and his colleague, Charlie Truncale, as well as the paralegals at the firm, each of which provided wonderful insights into the goings on of a general practice.

 The practical work experience not only reinforced the theoretical knowledge that I had gained, but it also exposed me to new areas of law that I had not yet studied.